-We are one of the best institute who provides the Sitar classes in Rohini, Krishna Nagar, Vaishali, Indrapuram, Savita Vihar to the Sitar learning aspirants.
-The sitar is of a complex production.
+We are one of the best institutes who provide the Sitar classes in Rohini, Krishna Nagar, Vaishali, Indirapuram, Savita Vihar to the Sitar learning aspirants.
+The Sitar is of a complex production.
 It is crafted of natural materials by using extremely gifted and nicely trained craftsmen.

 Tuning the Sitar

 There are a number of options in tuning the Sitar.
 Even the equal instrument can be tuned otherwise from piece to piece, in keeping with the requirements of the rag.